TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <h4><b></b>User can also encrypt filename & other important file attributes by enabling <code>ENCRYPT_FILENAME</code> option, filename encryption is only supported by <code>.rar</code> and <code>.7z</code> formats and using given option with unsupported formats or conditions will only add standard password protection.</h4>
 <h2><b>📂GoFile Integration</b></h2>
 <h4><b>GoFile is a free file sharing & unlimited storage platform, MCT Tool provides special integration through which users can upload files/folders to GoFile from any cloud service with recursive upload support.</b></h4>
 <h4><b>MCT Tool supports both, anonymous upload or upload using specific account in specific folder using user's API Token provided by GoFile.
-Additionally, MCT Tool saves API Tokens (in json format) provided by user in encrypted format to make work easier next time.</b></h4>
+Additionally, MCT Tool saves API Tokens (in json format) provided by user in encrypted form to make work easier next time.</b></h4>
 <h4><b>By default, GoFile creates a random new folder (with random name) to receive the given file if no parent folder id is mentioned which creates mess if large amount of files are uploaded at once, MCT Tool automatically pass root folder id as parent folder id to keep user's account clean.</b></h4>
 <img src="https://cdn.thecaduceus.eu.org/MCT/img/19.png" alt="19">